-Antifungal medicines are used to treat fungal infections.
+Antifungal medicines are used to treat fungal infections, which are most commonly found on the skin, hair and nails.

-- ringworm – which causes a ring-like red rash on the skin of the body or scalp
+- ringworm – a ring-like red rash on the skin of the body or scalp

 - athlete's foot – which affects the skin on the feet, causing it to become red, flaky and itchy

-- fungal nail infection – which causes the toenails or fingernails to become thickened and discoloured, and sometimes brittle, with pieces of nail breaking off
+- fungal nail infection – which causes the toenails or fingernails to become thickened, discoloured and sometimes brittle, with pieces of nail breaking off

 - vaginal thrush – which causes irritation and swelling of the vagina and vulva (the female external sexual organs)